ZeissIQS/zeiss-inspect-addon-api/doc/howtos/adding_workspaces_to_apps/adding_workspaces_to_apps.md

 > There is no UI based workspace editor yet, but workspace definitions can be added manually.

 * An example can be found in the App 'Workspace editor tools'
-* An App is just a ZIP file with a different extension  (.addon) containing JSON based object definitions.
+* An App is just a ZIP file with a different extension  (.zapp) containing JSON based object definitions.
 * It can be unpacked, edited and packed again with a new workspace definition.

 ### Step 1: Unpack the App